 In 1978, Congress passed the Pregnancy Discrimination Act (PDA) to protect pregnant workers from discrimination in the workplace.
 The PDA guarantees the right not to be treated adversely because of pregnancy, childbirth, or related medical conditions.
-It requires employers to treat pregnant employees at least as well as other employees "not so affected but similar in their ability or inability to work."1 As the Equal Employment Opportunity Commission (EEOC) has explained, this means that "[a]n employer is required to treat an employee temporarily unable to perform the functions of her job because of her pregnancy-related condition in the same manner as it treats other temporarily disabled employees, whether by providing modified tasks, alternative assignments, disability leaves, leaves without pay, etc."
+The PDA's coverage includes current pregnancy, past pregnancy, and intended pregnancy.1 It requires employers to treat pregnant employees at least as well as other employees "not so affected but similar in their ability or inability to work."2 As the Equal Employment Opportunity Commission (EEOC) has explained, this means that "[a]n employer is required to treat an employee temporarily unable to perform the functions of her job because of her pregnancy-related condition in the same manner as it treats other temporarily disabled employees, whether by providing modified tasks, alternative assignments, disability leaves, leaves without pay, etc."3